tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 2. Reload the page and test it.
 Clicking on the not-cage sprites will remove them from the array, which means that they won't get draw anymore and will disappear.

 ## IV.
-Moving on to the next level
+Ending the level

-Once we have clicked the cages, we would like to move onto the next level.
+Once we have clicked the cages, we would like to end the level, and then move on to the next one

 1. Add these 2 constants to the top of *main.js*: